 Another point for brachycephalic breeds is their constant eye problems.

-Having bulging eyes might be cute, but it also means their face isn’t the right shape for stopping particles getting stuck in their eyes.
+Having a pug with bulging eyes might be cute, but it also means their face isn’t the right shape for stopping particles getting stuck in their eyes.

 This can lead to ulcers, which require surgery to remove, and can lead to blindness.